 Lindsay Halladay traveled to Aspen, CO to present two invited talks at the Winter Conference on Brain Research.
 Findings of the NCSB lab identified a neural substrate for alcohol-induced anxiety alleviation.
 Additional research identfiied a corticostriatal pathway mediating ethanol seeking in the face of adverse consequences.

-Lindsay Halladay joins the Editorial Board for the Journal of Neuroscience Research as an Associate Editor.
+Lindsay Halladay joined the Editorial Board of the Journal of Neuroscience Research as an Associate Editor.

 Lindsay Halladay interview

 Malia Belnap featured on SCU Psychology site for her recent achievement as 2018 DeNardo Scholar

 Research assistant Malia Belnap received the DeNardo Science Scholar Award, a prestigious two-year grant to lead a project